MichaelXiongZJ/telegram-bot/readme.md

-Private admin only commands:
+Kuma's Group Management Bot

-/print_db
+Commands:
-    Print the database to the owner.
+/help - Show this help message

-/import_users
+/configure <setting> <value> - Configure bot settings (admin only) /toggle <feature> - Toggle features on/off (admin only) /import_users - Upload a CSV to import group members into the database (admin only) /print_db - Print the database to the owner.
-    Upload a CSV to import group members into the database
+/import_users - Upload a CSV to import group members into the database